 As of the reporting date, the Group's negotiations with its second largest bank-lender were unsuccessful.
 The lender refused to continue any negotiations with the Group, effectively taking over the Groups properties that were previously held as collateral.
 The Group considers such actions illegal and decided to bring the lender to trial.
-In 2020 the Group won the interim trial in Supreme Court of Ukraine.
+In 2020 the Group won the trial in Supreme Court of Ukraine.
 Further development of the situation is however unclear.

-The Group's financial plan for 2021 anticipates a bigger growth in cash inflows from property sales and construction services provided in comparison to 2020.
-To achieve the growth in positive cash inflow from its operations in 2020 and 2021 the Group plans the following:
+The Group's financial plan for 2022 anticipates a bigger growth in cash inflows from property sales and construction services provided in comparison to 2021.
+To achieve the growth in positive cash inflow from its operations in 2022 the Group plans the following: